 Tucket can be found most notably in the stage directions of several of William Shakespeare's plays.
 In King Lear, for example, a tucket sounds to alert the Earl of Gloucester of the arrival of the Duke of Cornwall (Act II, Scene i).
-The word tucket is thought to derive from the obsolete English verb tuk, meaning "to beat a drum" or "to sound a trumpet."
-These days, the word fanfare itself refers to a sounding of trumpets made in celebration or to alert one of another's arrival.
-The presence of fanfare might be the reason that "tucket" is rarely used in contemporary English.
+The word tucket likely derives from the obsolete English verb tuk, meaning "to beat the drum" or "to sound the trumpet."
+These days, the word fanfare itself refers to a sounding of trumpets made, for example, in celebration or to alert one of another's arrival.
+The presence of fanfare might be the reason that tucket is rarely used in contemporary English.